-1. The actions of a councillor must not bring the Council or the office of councillor into disrepute.

-2. A councillor must not take advantage, or seek to take advantage, of his or her office or status to improperly influence others in order to gain an undue, improper, unauthorised or unfair benefit or detriment for himself or herself or any other person or body.

-3. In his or her personal dealings with the Council (for example as a ratepayer, recipient of a Council service or planning applicant), a councillor must not expect nor request, expressly or implicitly, preferential treatment for himself or herself or any other person or body.
+- 1. The actions of an Elected Member must not bring the Council or the office of Elected Member into disrepute. - An Elected Member must not take advantage, or seek to take advantage, of his or her office or status to improperly influence others in order to gain an undue, improper, unauthorised or unfair benefit or detriment for himself or herself or any other person or body. - 3.
+In his or her personal dealings with the Council (for example as a ratepayer, recipient of a Council service or planning applicant), an Elected Member must not expect nor request, expressly or implicitly, preferential treatment for himself or herself or any other person or body.